What Commercial Auto Insurance Is Required in Nebraska?

 Confirm Your Registration and Exemption Status

-Determine whether any vehicle qualifies for a Nebraska exemption, such as a farm truck registered under § 60-3,146 at 16 tons or less, or a trailer whose pulling vehicle already carries valid insurance.
+Check whether any vehicle qualifies for a Nebraska exemption, for example, a farm truck registered under § 60-3,146 at 16 tons or less, or a trailer whose pulling vehicle already carries valid insurance.
 Your county treasurer's office can verify the registration class for each vehicle.

 2. 2